• Skip to primary navigation

 Storage

-In the case of cacio e pepe, it's best fresh since the key characteristics of the dish is its al dente pasta noodles and creaminess from the starchy water.
-If left over night, the pasta will absorb the starchy water and no longer be al dente.
+• Cacio e pepe is best enjoyed immediately.
 However, if you have leftovers, store them in an air-tight container and keep in the fridge up to one day.
 To reheat leftovers, heat a teaspoon of olive oil in a pan over low-medium heat.
 Add the leftover pasta and use tongs to gently separate the pasta in the pan to cook.
 Place a lid on top of the pan and allow it to reheat, about 2-3 minutes.

 Nutrition